rsek/dataforged/moves/moves.md

 On a **miss**, this relationship does not survive the test.
 Choose one.

-  * Lose this connection: Envision how this impacts you and [Pay the Price](#Pay-the-Price).
+  * Lose the connection: Envision how this impacts you and [Pay the Price](#Pay-the-Price).
-  * Prove your loyalty: Envision what you offer or what they demand, and [Swear an Iron Vow](#Swear-an-Iron-Vow) (formidable or greater) to see it done.
+  * Prove your loyalty to the connection: Envision what you offer or what they demand, and [Swear an Iron Vow](#Swear-an-Iron-Vow) (formidable or greater) to see it done.
 Until you complete the quest, take no benefits for this connection.
-If you refuse or fail the quest, the connection is permnanently undone.
+If you refuse or fail the quest, the connection is permanently undone.

 ## Exploration Moves

 ### Undertake an Expedition

-**When you trailblaze a route through perilous space, journey over unexplored terrain, or survey a mysterious site**, give the expedition a name and rank.
+When you trailblaze a route through perilous space, journey over hazardous terrain, or survey a mysterious site, give the expedition a name and rank.
 Then, for each segment of the expedition, envision your approach.
 If you...

   * Move at speed: Roll +edge